-As the campaign progresses, with hulking metal companion BT at your side, Respawn fire and forget: tossing away brilliant ideas as if they were empty clips, before reaching for another.
-All the while, Titanfall 2 offers a first-class showcase in visual and audio feedback - nothing underwhelms.
+As the campaign progresses, with hulking metal companion BT at your side, developers Respawn fire and forget: tossing away brilliant ideas as if they were empty clips, before reaching for another.
+All the while, Titanfall 2 offers a first-class showcase in visual and audio feedback – nothing underwhelms.

 How could we have forgotten, in the year of Modern Warfare Remastered, that this team of former Infinity Ward staffers were capable of such great feats in single-player FPS design?
 Forgive us, Zampella and co., for our forgetfulness.

 You’d be hard-pushed to find a game that exudes as much happiness, joy, and enthusiasm as Planet Coaster does with every guest’s beaming face.
-Yes, on the surface it’s all about creating and managing a theme park, but the compelling element is how even donkey work like raising the price of slushies by a couple of pennies feeds back to improving the general happiness of your guests.
+Yes, on the surface, it’s all about creating and managing a theme park, but the compelling element is how even donkey work like raising the price of slushies by a couple of pennies feeds back to improving the general happiness of your guests.
 Everything you do in Planet Coaster is in the name of making others happy.
 It’s a feedback loop that has its roots in Rollercoaster Tycoon, but one that Frontier Developments have perfected and built upon in Planet Coaster.

-Creation is key to that feedback loop: it’s one thing designing a park and pleasing your guests, creating a park that makes you happy and proud is another thing entirely.
+Creation is key to that feedback loop: it’s one thing to design a park and please your guests, while creating a park that makes you happy and proud is another thing entirely.
 Thankfully, Planet Coaster boasts some of the most flexible and freeing creation tools outside of a dev kit.
-There are hundreds of objects and shapes - all fully customisable, of course - that can be bolted onto boring toilet blocks in order to theme them to your tastes.
+There are hundreds of objects and shapes – all fully customisable, of course – that can be bolted onto boring toilet blocks in order to theme them to your tastes.
 Just look at all the mad and beautiful Planet Coaster creations the community have put together since the game’s launch if you’re still not sold on its quality.

-In the year 2217, when your ‘mouse hand’ is a bionic replacement designed specifically for PC gaming, there will still be a new Civ - overseen by Sid Meier from his life-support throne, designed by a plucky new designer straight from MIT.
-It’ll be reassuringly familiar, but shrewdly different.
+In the year 2217, when your ‘mouse hand’ is a bionic replacement designed specifically for PC gaming, there will still be a new Civ – overseen by Sid Meier from his life-support throne, designed by a plucky new designer straight from MIT.
+It’ll be reassuringly familiar but shrewdly different.

 So it is with Civ VI.
 Although it can’t currently compete with the bundled editions of its predecessors for sheer wealth of content, it’s the perfect celebration of the defining 4X on its 25th anniversary.
 Music, palette, pacing: all conspire to make you fall for the series all over again, providing a warmth where Civ V was sometimes too stern.